Lapin0t/grothendieck-cern/README.md

 artistic activity.
 So there are perhaps one or two things to be said here.

-The first is that, in order to understand and appreciate the kind of mathematics that I was doing, for example, just three years ago---even if you bypass the usual channels in teaching, if you go straight to the point, to the essentials---you're looking at something like five to ten years of specialized training.
+The first is that, in order to understand and appreciate the kind of mathematics that I was doing, for example, just three years ago—even if you bypass the usual channels in teaching, if you go straight to the point, to the essentials—you're looking at something like five to ten years of specialized training.
 But it's clear that such training is, in the current state of things, the appanage of a tiny minority of the population.
 Likewise, hundreds of other mathematicians are doing equally esoteric things in their own corners.
-So that in the end, those who manage to understand the kind of thing I was doing---something I'd been pursuing intensely for a few years---are, what do I know, maybe five, ten, fifteen, twenty people in the world, something like that.
+So that in the end, those who manage to understand the kind of thing I was doing—something I'd been pursuing intensely for a few years—are, what do I know, maybe five, ten, fifteen, twenty people in the world, something like that.
 So, the importance that mathematical activity can have from an artistic point of view... let's say, mathematical activity is very different from the